 Another good hike is the one that goes through Palmarito Valley, where you can admire the best tobacco plantations in the country.

 Go horse riding

-Horse riding is one of the best ways to explore Viñales Cuba.
-You can do it even if you are not exactly a pro at riding – in fact, horses are quite docile and the pace is nice and slow so even the most inexperienced riders are bound to enjoy it.
+Horse riding is one of the best ways to explore Viñales Valley.
+You can do it even if you are not a pro at riding – in fact, horses are quite docile and the pace is nice and slow so even the most inexperienced riders are bound to enjoy it.
 It’s a rather inexpensive thing to do too.
-You can book your ride online here:

 Visit the tobacco plantations

 Viñales is famous for the production of tobacco and cigars and it goes without saying that you should tour the plantations.
 A visit usually consists in a short walk among the plantation – depending on the time if year you go, these actually look quite lush.

 You will then visit the cigar factory, which is actually quite rudimental.
 It’s no more than a hut where tobacco leaves are placed to dry and then cigars are rolled manually, and closed with a touch of honey.